calimari0/dotfiles/README.md

 # dotfiles

 So, you've just reinstalled everything?
 Congratulations.
-Welcome to the gang.
+Time to do everything again.